Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-The corresponding nontrivial 1D root phase is Haldane chain.
-In Sec. \ref{Th1D} we have demonstrated that for spinless systems, Haldane chain decoration on $\tau_2$ is a nontrivial 1D block-state, and the arguments are also applicable for $U^f(1)$ charge conserved systems.
-For systems with spin-1/2 fermions, 1D block-states on $\tau_2$ are characterized by following 2-cohomology of the total symmetry group $U^f(1)\rtimes_{\rho_1,\omega_2}(\mathbb{Z}_2\times\mathbb{Z}_2)$:
+This reveals that the nontrivial 1D root phase is the Haldane chain.
+As shown in Sec. \ref{Th1D}, the Haldane chain decoration on $\tau_2$ is a nontrivial 1D block state for spinless systems, and the arguments hold true for $U^f(1)$ charge-conserving systems.